Best kids bike trailers 2024

 How a trailer attaches to your bike can often be an afterthought, resulting in you getting lost in online forums and trawling through websites that aren't specific to your bike or your trailer.

-There are a lot of complicated variables when it comes to hitching a trailer to a bike, we're here to let you know that hitching the trailer might require some research and thinking and may require purchasing an additional part that doesn't come with the trailer, so please do bear this in mind when budgeting for your new trailer.
+There are a lot of complicated variables when it comes to hitching a trailer to a bike, so we're here to let you know that hitching the trailer might require some research and thinking, and may require purchasing an additional part that doesn't come included, so please do bear this in mind when budgeting for your new trailer.

 cube trailer folded